• About

 Related posts:

 Baath Party founder Michel AflaqThe Resurrection (Ba’ath) Party – Before the Iran-Iraq War Barack Obama with Recep Tayyip ErdoganWhat makes a good NATO ally?
-The Case of Turkey Business with ISIS – Updated Saddam Hussein was a Friend to the West Did President Putin read Brezhnev’s book on Afghanistan prior to invading Ukraine?
-Kurdistan president Masoud Barzani and Iraqi president Jalal TalabaniIraqi Kurdistan – “Sold Out!” – Part II Iraq: Revenge and Corruption American Democracy is on Trial!
+The Case of Turkey Business with ISIS – Updated Saddam Hussein was a Friend to the West Trump’s political games and Kurdish paths to autonomy in Rojava Syria: The Truth Lies Buried beneath an Edifice of Lies Did President Putin read Brezhnev’s book on Afghanistan prior to invading Ukraine?
+Iraq: Revenge and Corruption Kurdistan president Masoud Barzani and Iraqi president Jalal TalabaniIraqi Kurdistan – “Sold Out!” – Part II The Truth About The Saddam Hussein Affair

 Manish Rai